The “I Can’t Deal With Dinner” List: 30 Cheap Crockpot Dinners Busy Families Actually Make

 Two thighs per person is the rule.
 A bone-in thigh is about 6 ounces with bone, 4 ounces of meat.
 Two thighs is one adult serving with some leftover broth-soaked meat for tomorrow.

-What I buy: The 5-pound family pack of bone-in skin-on chicken thighs at any grocery store, usually $2-$3 per pound.
-Separate into two-pound portions and freeze what you won’t use this week.
-The boneless skinless packs at Costco are good for recipes that don’t require the bone (taco meat, for example, and fajitas).
+**What I buy:** At any grocery store, I buy the 5-pound family pack of bone-in skin-on chicken thighs, which usually costs $2-3 per pound.
+I separate into two-pound portions and freeze what I won’t use this week.
+The boneless skinless packs at Costco are good for recipes for which you don’t need the bone (taco meat and fajitas, for example).

 10) Split Pea Soup